gerandonk/phpnuxbill-users-data-usage-plugin/README.md

 ### Overview

-The User In/Out Data Plugin is a feature for the Phpnuxbill (https://github.com/hotspotbilling/phpnuxbill/) that provides detailed logs of user internet usage.
+The User Data Usage Plugin is a feature for the Phpnuxbill (https://github.com/hotspotbilling/phpnuxbill/) that provides detailed logs of user internet usage.
 It allows administrators to search, view user connection data by session, including the amount of data transferred and the connection status.

 ### Features
 Displays detailed user connection logs.